sagar19197/learn_git/README.md

-This branch is developing styling for development branch.
+This branch is for developing styling for development branch.